ratboy666/am9511/README.md

 # am9511
 This is a library to allow conversion of 32 bit floating point formats.
 AM9511, Microsoft, IEEE, Hi-Tech C formats are supported.
+Emulation of the AM9511 is the end goal.

 This is designed to run both on a Z80, or on a generic sytem with gcc (or tcc).